 Surrogate pay depends on a few factors: where the surrogate lives, whether or not she has insurance, and if she’s an experienced gestational carrier.

 Surrogates can earn up to $60k in pay and benefits.

 The length of the process depends on several factors.
 We typically tell intended parents that they should plan on a year and a half from the time they sign on with our agency until they have a child, although it can be quicker or longer depending on the legal requirements involved and the course of the IVF treatment.

 Adoption and Surrogacy Choices of Nevada proudly assists lesbian, gay, bi-sexual, and transgender (LGBT+) families choose surrogacy!
 We work with intended parents from all types of backgrounds – heterosexual or LGBTQ+ individuals or couples, domestic or international.
 Regardless of your culture or background or sexual preferences, we support all intended parents with equal care and consideration to fulfill their dreams of having a family.

 Adoption and Surrogacy Choices of Nevada publishes weekly articles to keep you informed on up to date surrogacy information and processes.
 You can find tips, guidance, advice, news, and more!

-From your first contact with Adoption and Surrogacy Choices of Nevada, we’re here to help you with the application process, screening, matching, coordination of services and all steps in between!
+Contact Adoption and Surrogacy Choices of Nevada, we’re here to help you with the application process, screening, matching, coordination of services and all steps in between!